AIGODLIKE/Colorista/README.md

 ## Producer

-朔朔的搅拌机日常 provided the principle node production for the color palette, which was the key to the birth of this tool.
+[朔朔的搅拌机日常](https://space.bilibili.com/1220061774) provided the principle node production for the color palette, which was the key to the birth of this tool.

-KarryCharon has completed the code development of the tool.
+[KarryCharon](https://space.bilibili.com/319473039) has completed the code development of the tool.

-BlenderCN-LJ is responsible for debugging, documenting, and promoting this tool.
+[BlenderCN-LJ](https://space.bilibili.com/35723238)is responsible for debugging, documenting, and promoting this tool.